luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 ### Hardware/Software Details

+We run the experiments on a machine with the following hardware specifications:
+- Machine model: HP HP ZBook X G1i 16 inch Mobile Workstation PC
+- CPU: Intel® Core™ Ultra 7 255H × 16
+- GPU: Intel® Graphics (ARL)
+- RAM: 32.0 GiB
+- Network connection type: Ethernet

+Furthermore, we run the experiments with the following software versions:
+- OS: Ubuntu 24.04.3 LTS (64-bit)
+- Chromium browser: Version 145.0.7632.109 (Official Build) (64-bit)
+- Python: 3.12.3
+- Energibridge:

+Other software requirements and versions that are used for this project can be found in `requirements.txt` file of our Github Repository which is linked in the [Replication Package](#replication-package) section.

 ## Test Environment
 All tests were conducted within a standard Linux-based Operating System, using the Google Chrome browser.